Best Mats and Rugs For in Front of the Kitchen Sink

 Washable Rugs For Kitchen – Pros and Cons

 I’ve tested out a few brands of washable rugs, you can read about my favorite brands here.
 I’m not a huge fan of washable rugs, especially Ruggable.
 Ruggable rugs don’t feel like a rug.
 They are too thin.

-I have this Neyland washable runner from Boutique Rugs in a hallway and it’s great.
+I have a long runner, the Neyland washable runner from Boutique Rugs in a hallway and it’s great.
 This is the only brand I would buy again.

 Cotton Rugs For Kitchen – Pros and Cons

-Cotton rugs are good for kitchen areas because they are washable.
+Cotton rugs are a good choice for the kitchen area because they can go right in the washing machine.
+They come in a wide variety of colors, and different sizes to complement any kitchen decor.
 They will slip around if you don’t put a rug pad underneath them.
 Sometimes the corners can start to roll up, this is less of an issue if you get one that is reversible because if a corner starts to roll you can just flip it over and that usually solves the problem.

-I found these rugs need to be washed regularly and they don’t withstand stains very well.
-I would get a cotton rug with a lot of color and not white.
+I found these rugs need to be washed regularly and are not stain resistant.
+I would get a cotton rug with a darker color palette and not white.

 - This Dash and Albert striped rug is so cute.